WordPress/gutenberg/docs/how-to-guides/platform/custom-block-editor.md

 ![alt text](https://wordpress.org/gutenberg/files/2020/03/repo-files.png 'Screenshot showing file structure of the Plugin at https://github.com/getdave/standalone-block-editor.')

-Here's a brief summary of what's going on:
+Here is a brief summary of what's going on:

 -   `plugin.php` – Standard plugin "entry" file with comment meta data, which requires `init.php`.
 -   `init.php` - Handles the initialization of the main plugin logic.
 -   `src/` (directory) - This is where the JavaScript and CSS source files will live.
 These files are _not_ directly enqueued by the plugin.
 -   `webpack.config.js` - A custom Webpack config extending the defaults provided by the [`@wordpress/scripts`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) npm package to allow for custom CSS styles (via Sass).

-The only item not shown above is the `build/` directory, which is where the _compiled_ JS and CSS files will be outputted by `@wordpress/scripts` ready to be enqueued by the plugin.
+The only item not shown above is the `build/` directory, which is where the _compiled_ JS and CSS files are outputted by `@wordpress/scripts`.
+These files are enqueued by the plugin seperately.

 <div class="callout callout-info">
 	Throughout this guide, filename references will be placed in a comment at the top of each code snippet so you can follow along.